 Despite these numbers, it's rare for a patient seeking help with a mental illness or substance abuse problem to be treated for common coexisting disorders they may have.
 The National Institutes of Health says that less than five percent of those with coexisting disorders actually receive treatment for both addiction and mental illness over the long term.

-Miami dual diagnosis treatment identifies both disorders and treats both simultaneously.
+These Miami dual diagnosis treatment centers identify both disorders and treat both simultaneously.
 After treatment is complete, patients are encouraged to attend a local Alcoholics Anonymous (http://aamiamidade.org/) or Narcotics Anonymous (http://namiami.org/) meeting.
-Don’t wait to seek help.
-Call relapse prevention centers in Miami today!
+Don't wait any longer to seek the help you need.